Webinar: Climate Change and Disability

 Adverse effects of climate change disproportionately impact the global population of people with disabilities.
 Too often environmental initiatives fail to take disability into account, perpetuating inequity and discrimination.
 And yet, people with disabilities are at the forefront of developing innovative solutions for adapting to and slowing climate change.
 In order to meaningfully respond to and combat our changing climate, philanthropy must include disabled people in their efforts to better understand and fund solutions.
-Join John D. and Catherine T. MacArthur Foundation President and CEO John Palfrey in conversation with disability activists to learn about the intersections between disability and climate change and to explore philanthropy’s role in supporting meaningful community-based solutions.
+Join John D. and Catherine T. MacArthur Foundation President and CEO John Palfrey in conversation with disability and climate justice activists Daphne Frias, Valerie Novack, and Dr. Yolanda Muñoz to learn about the intersections between disability and climate change and to explore philanthropy’s role in supporting meaningful community-based solutions.

-This free webinar is the fourth of a four-part series focusing on the intersections of disability with key issues, made possible by the Presidents’ Council on Disability Inclusion in Philanthropy.
+This free webinar is the fourth of a four-part series focusing on the connections between disability and key social justice issues, made possible by the Presidents’ Council on Disability Inclusion in Philanthropy.

 CART will be provided.
 If you require another accommodation to fully participate in the webinar, please note it in your registration, or contact Pat Daley at email@example.com or 312-970-9394.

 About the Panelists